 The Finance and General Purposes Committee is a sub-committee of the main board of Trustees.
-Its purpose is to support the Accounting Officer in her day to day running of the financial affairs of the Academy and to oversee it's systems of internal control.
+Its purpose is to support the Accounting Officer in his day to day running of the financial affairs of the Academy and to oversee it's systems of internal control.
+The finance audit and risk committee meets six times a year with the ability to meet further as need dictates.
+Financial long term strategic situations are regularly discussed and remedial action agreed upon as required.